leejoonli/code-every-day/log.md

 ## Thoughts

 Got pretty sidetracked but ran some basic docker commands.
 Couldn't get the local host working since I don't have GitLab or a template to practice using mongo and mongo express containers.
 Learned about windows powershell commands.

+# Day 135 (7/1/2022)

+## Codewars

+The challenge was to return a boolean if three integers make up a triangle.
+Tried another challenge before which I had a solution but time complexity failed the solution.

+## Thoughts

+Had to look up the mathematics for determining if three sides make up a triangle.
+Pretty simple.
+The other challenge I didn't know how to fix the time complexity issue.